How to choose a university program that’s right for you

 - Complete high school or equivalent qualification

 - Meet the required level of English language proficiency

-- Achieve the minimum entry score for the course
+- Achieve the minimum entry score for the course selection

 You will need to have completed an undergraduate degree in a related field and achieved a certain GPA for graduate degree (Master’s) courses.
 You may also be required to take a Graduate Record Examination (GRE) or submit a research proposal.

 Tip: Use Expatrio's Study Eligibility Checker to check whether you're eligible to study at a German university directly.

 6. Consider the duration of the study program

 Another vital factor to consider when choosing a university course is the duration.
 Undergraduate programs typically take three or four years to complete, while postgraduate programs can take one to five years.
 If you're unsure how long you want to study for, consider a shorter course such as a certificate or diploma.

 7. Part-time or full-time?